centreon/centreon-engine/doc/index.rst

   * ability to define network host hierarchy using "parent" hosts, allowing detection of and distinction between hosts that are down and those that are unreachable.
-  * contact notifications when service or host problems occur and get resolved (via email, page, or user-defined method).
   * ability to define event handlers to be run during service or host events for proactive problem resolution.
   * support for implementing redundant monitoring hosts.